liumihust/TurboStream/README.md

 Note:
 -
-Current version of TurboStream is updated about 8 months before, and he newest version of TurboStream will be updated as soon as possible.
+Current version of TurboStream is updated about 8 months before, and the newest version of TurboStream will be updated as soon as possible.